xdhcode/Demo_Machine_Learning/README.md

 2. To simiplify network, run topo_delete_pipe.py&topo_delete_node.py.

+    Note: The hydraulic simulation software is not available in demo.

 ### Step 2: Training of ANN, see foder 2-NN
 1. Modify model structure in ann.py.